A Few Early Years

 Reginald Godden directed the Hamilton Conservatory; he'd been half of the internationally-known Malcolm&Godden duo-piano team until arthritis forced him to curtail his playing.
 He'd heard me playing the piano, and tried to persuade dad to let me continue lessons with him on piano as soon as he knew Garami was leaving.
 He gave me a free lesson with dad looking on - touch, touch, and more touch.
 I still remember every minute.
 Unfortunately, he said in effect that feeling was more important than facts.
 That was not only contrary to dad's every fiber, feelings were effeminate to dad.
 I suspect now that then was when dad decided that I was to be a masculine engineer, not a musician.

 Mom's insistence that girls be thought of only as special objects did not apply to sisters.
 In grade 10, one of my closest friends, Tommy Houston, died.
 He was an only child; his parents gave me his electric train set.
-It was installed in the attic, all our old blocks were pressed into service as houses for it to run past, then Grace began crocheting clothes for suitable sized dolls, 2 cm high, I started experimenting with building a Ferris wheel out of toothpicks, then powering it with a battery-powered motor.
+It was installed in the attic, all our old blocks were pressed into service as houses for it to run past, then Grace began crocheting clothes for suitable-sized dolls, 2 cm high, I started experimenting with building a Ferris wheel out of toothpicks, powering it with a battery-powered motor.
 Very soon, sisters Grace, Janet and I, in all possible combinations, were spending so many hours with it that I installed a buzzer in the attic, with a push button next to the kitchen, so that mom could let us know when meals were ready.
-When, as a graduate engineer, I found the transformer that I had fashioned out of waxed-cotton-insulated bell wire, iron fence wire, and flammable electric friction tape, then plugged into the 115 volt outlet, I determined that I would supervise the safety of my children's toys better!
+When, as a graduate engineer, I found the transformer that I had fashioned out of waxed-cotton-insulated bell wire, iron fence wire and flammable electric friction tape, still plugged into the 115-volt outlet, I gulped and quietly removed it!

 the airplane we flew in to Europe